Skrimpton/tkinter-dot-desktop-file-editor/README.md

 - Holding ```<Ctrl>``` enables touchpad zooming.

 - Holding ```<Alt>``` enables touchpad scrolling inside the window / ouside of the scrollbar.
   - Why?
-I decided to let the fields take precedence over window for scrolling
+I decided to let the fields take precedence over window for scrolling.
   - Also: Touchpad scrolling horizontally and vertically both scroll the frame up and down.
-  - This is due to event.delta always returning 0 on linux, so ```<Button>``` event is handled instead
+  - This is due to event.delta always returning 0 on linux, so ```<Button>```-event is handled instead.
-  - ```<Button>```-events do not reveal direction, according to both my experience and searxng results
+  - ```<Button>```-events do not reveal direction, according to both my experience and searxng results.
   - TODO: add check for OS-type and ```<MouseWheel>```-logic

 - ```<Alt+Up/Down>``` scrolls the window